Local Highway Panels Terms of Reference and Members' Guide

 Terms of reference

-The Local Highway Panel is responsible for recommending the annual LHP programme for submission to the Cabinet Member for Highway Infrastructure and Sustainable Transport.
+Terms of Reference for the Local Highway Panel which are responsible for recommending the annual LHP programme for submission to the Cabinet Member for Highway Infrastructure and Sustainable Transport.

 Local Highway Panels Members' Guide